octopus-network/ord-canister/README.md

 ## Repository Components

-The repository consists of three main components:
+The repository consists of two main components:

 ### canister
 The core implementation of the runes indexer that: